joelpeckham/jpeckham.com/content/projects/GPT-Powered Stock Trading Research.md

 ### Concept

-In mid 2021, there was lots of excitement around the flexibility of large transformer models.
+In mid-2021, there was lots of excitement around the flexibility of large transformer models.
 I wanted to see if I could use GPT-J as an all-in-one news-based trading bot.
-The idea being, if the model has read enough of the internet as background, it should understand the context of a news article, and output a trading signal for a given company.
+The idea being, if a model has read enough of the internet as background, it should understand the context of a news article, and output a trading signal for a given company.

 Input: News article about a company  ⮕  Output: Buy/Sell/Neutral signal

 ### Data gathering

-For the best chance of success, I decided to fine-tune the GPT-J-6B model with data formatted like the prompts I intented to test with.
-I scraped and labelled 140,000 news articles from the below web sources:
+For the best chance of success, I decided to fine-tune the GPT-J-6B model with data formatted like the prompts I intended to test with.
+I scraped and labeled 140,000 news articles from the below web sources:
 ![Data Sources](../images/domainCounts.jpg)

 To avoid rate limiting, I created a custom web scraper to use and manage a pool of rotating proxies.
 I also used a custom rate limiter to ensure that I was not making too many requests to any given domain.
 Running the scraper from an OracleVM, I was able to scrape around 40 articles per minute and complete all 140,000 articles in around 2.5 days.